RateCity.com.au

 - 4 min read

 Imagine this: You've got a great party going on at home, when suddenly, with no warning, a guest slips and falls on the wet floor near the swimming pool, ending up with a few broken bones.
 As you rush to help, the thought of being held legally responsible probably doesn’t cross your mind.
-But unfortunately, you could potentially be found legally liable for your guest’s accidental injury while on your property.
+But unfortunately, you could potentially be found liable for your guest’s accidental injury while on your property.

 Will home insurance public liability cover pay for personal injury?

-This insurance cover safeguards you and your family members from any legal liability if someone – your friend, your neighbour, or a visitor – gets hurt on your property.
-This cover may also protect you if you or a family member injures someone else outside your home unintentionally.
-Additionally, with legal liability home insurance, you and your family members may be protected against being liable for loss or damage to someone else’s property as well.
+Legal liability home insurance cover may also protect you if you or a family member unintentionally injures someone else outside your home.
+Additionally, you and your family members may be protected against being held liable for loss or damage to someone else’s property.

 Is there a liability limit on home insurance policies?

-Your home and contents insurance will take care of most of your legal liabilities, and your level of liability coverage is generally more than enough.
-Most policies in Australia usually include a considerable legal liability cover, often in the range of $10 million to $20 million.
+Most home and contents insurance policies in Australia include considerable legal liability cover, often in the range of $10 million to $20 million.
 This amount is dependent on your insurer and your policy, so check the Product Disclosure Statement (PDS).
-This cover protects you against any financial expenses that arise from any illness, injury or death suffered on your property by somebody who doesn’t live there.
-It also covers any loss of or damage to their property.

 While a home insurance policy that includes legal liability is typically quite comprehensive, there are still a few situations where legal liability may not cover you, such as: